ianyepan/top-70-leetcode-questions/src/Detect Cycle in a Linked List/README.md

 Because in terms of "relative velocity", the fast pointer is simply approaching the slow pointer one node at a time.

+The code for this method is in `hasCycle.cpp`.

 ### Method 2

 The second solution is slightly slower and uses more space.
 However,